iOS Architecture at Google

 Google Drive iOS was Objective-C. All of it.
 Millions of lines.
 And the institutional resistance to Swift was significant.

 The Drive iOS codebase shared foundational libraries with every other Google iOS app (Gmail, Maps, YouTube, Photos).
-Those shared libraries were Objective-C. The testing infrastructure assumed Objective-C. The code generation tools produced Objective-C. It wasn't just one team's choice.
-It was an ecosystem-wide default.
+Those shared libraries were Objective-C. The testing infrastructure assumed Objective-C. The code generation tools produced Objective-C. This was an ecosystem-wide default that ran far deeper than any single team's choice.

 Some of this was practical.
 Google's build tooling was deeply integrated with Objective-C and C++.
 Swift's module system, ABI instability (at the time), and different compilation model created real friction with the monorepo build infrastructure.
 Tulsi's no-polyglot-targets constraint meant you couldn't even mix Swift and Objective-C in a single build target, making incremental adoption painful.

 But some of it was cultural inertia.
-Objective-C worked.
-The codebase was massive and stable.
-Migration would be expensive.
+Objective-C worked, the codebase was massive and stable, and migration would be expensive.
 The argument "Swift is the future" doesn't carry much weight inside a company where the future is whatever Google decides to build next.

 I spent months pushing for Swift adoption on Drive.
 The argument that eventually worked wasn't about language features or developer happiness.
 It was about hiring.
 The best iOS candidates coming out of school and from the broader industry were writing Swift.
 If Google Drive couldn't interview and onboard Swift engineers, the talent pipeline would narrow.